ModalityDance/Optical-Reasoning/README.md

     base_url: ""
     model: "nano-banana-pro"
     temperature: 0.0

 ```

 ---

-### 2. Reasoning Data <span id="reasoning-data"></span>
+### 2. Rationales <span id="rationales"></span>

 > [!TIP]
-> The reasoning data used in the paper can be downloaded from the [Optical-Reasoning dataset](https://huggingface.co/datasets/ModalityDance/Optical-Reasoning).
+> The rationales used in the paper can be downloaded from the [Optical-Reasoning dataset](https://huggingface.co/datasets/ModalityDance/Optical-Reasoning).

-#### Prepare Your Own Data <span id="reasoning-data-prepare"></span>
+#### Prepare Your Own Rationales <span id="rationales-prepare"></span>

-If you want to build reasoning data from your own rationales, start from the JSONL format below.
-The `reasoning_token` field is required to specify the target reasoning-token budget for rendering each rationale image.
+If you want to build visual rationales from textual rationales, start from the JSONL format below.

 ```json
 {